anassaifi775/Myntra-Data-Analysis/README.md

 # Myntra Data Analysis

-This repository contains a Jupyter Notebook that performs an analysis of Myntra products data using Python and popular data analysis libraries such as Pandas, Seaborn, and Matplotlib.
+This repository contains a Jupyter Notebook that performs an analysis of Myntra products data using Python and popular data analysis library Pandas.
 The dataset used in this analysis is named "products.csv."

 ### Setup
 Before running the code in the notebook, make sure you have the required libraries installed.
 If you don't have them, you can install them using pip:

-pip install pandas seaborn matplotlib
+pip install pandas

 ## Table of Contents